 This simple homemade chicken noodle soup is easy to make and SO much better than the canned stuff.

 - Boil the chicken in the broth.
-This will give your soup a little more flavor, especially if you use bone in chicken.
+This will give your soup a little more flavor, especially if you use bone-in chicken.

 - You can roast your chicken separately in the oven or saute in a skillet.

-- For the quickest and easiest option use store bought rotisserie chicken.
+- For the quickest and easiest option, use store-bought rotisserie chicken.

-- Some weekends I'll cook up lots of chicken in my crock pot and use it for different dishes during the week or to make things to freeze.
+- Some weekends I'll cook up lots of chicken in a crock pot and use it for different dishes during the week or to make things to freeze.
 That works great for this recipe too.

-What noodles to use for Chicken Noodle Soup
+What Noodles to Use for Chicken Noodle Soup

-You can use almost any pasta noodles you have on hand, but be sure to not over cook the noodles.
-Orzo is also a great choice as is pappardelle.
+You can use almost any pasta noodles you have on hand, but be sure not to overcook the noodles.
+Orzo is also a great choice, as is pappardelle.